ElektraInitiative/libelektra/src/plugins/crypto/README.md

 1. crypto_gcrypt
 2. crypto_openssl

-Add the variants, that you want (you can add one of them or all), to the `PLUGINS` variable in `CMakeCache.txt` and re-run `cmake`.
+Add "crypto" and the variants, that you want (you can add one of them or all), to the `PLUGINS` variable in `CMakeCache.txt` and re-run `cmake`.

-To add all variants the variable contains at least:
+In order to add all compile variants you can add "CRYPTO" to the `PLUGINS` variable.

+An example `CMakeCache.txt` may contain the following variable:

     PLUGINS=crypto;crypto_gcrypt;crypto_openssl

+or it may look like:

+    PLUGINS=CRYPTO

 ## Restrictions ##